This page provides an overview of international buses in Laos.

 There are several buses running between Vietnam and Laos to/from many border towns as well as the capital cities of the two countries.

 Laos' provinces that have bus connections with Vietnam's towns/provinces are Huaphanh, Oudomxay, Xiengkhuang, Luang Prabang, Vientiane Capital, Bolikhamxai, Khammuan, Savannakhet, Pakse, and Attapeu.
-Visit Laos-Vietnam bus page for more details.
+Visit Laos-Vietnam bus page for more details, or check bus timetables here

 Lao visa on arrival is available at most Lao-Vietnam border checkpoints.
 However, Vietnam doesn’t issue visa on arrival at the borders, you will need to get your Vietnam visa beforehand if you plan to enter Vietnam by bus.